preetinimble21/An_Clone/README.md

 # An_Clone
 This is clone of website
-Author name : Preeti nimble
+Author name : Preeti nimble(Web Development)